ngalvani/SQL-Project---Streamed-Songs/README.md

 # Streamed Songs Database Project
 This is a small project showcasing basic MySQL skills.
 The project involves analyzing a database containing information about streamed songs from various platforms such as Apple Music, Spotify, and others.
+I used the "spotifysongs-3.csv" for this project.
+It is a simplied version from original data set and now consits of 106 songs.

 # Project Overview
 The primary goal of this project is to demonstrate proficiency in SQL by querying and analyzing a dataset of streamed songs.
 The dataset includes information such as song name, artist, streams on Spotify, streams on Apple Music, release year, and more.